OpenLI-NZ/openli/doc/ProvisionerDoc.md

-As this socket will allow people to start intercepts and specify where the intercepted traffic should be sent, be **very** careful about which hosts on your network can talk to this socket.
+As this socket will allow people to start intercepts and specify where the intercepted traffic should be sent, be **very** careful about which hosts on your network can communicate with this socket.

+The update socket can be disabled by configuring it to listen on port 0.
+This will remove any capacity for the running intercept config to updated without having to restart the provisioner, but users who are concerned about having an open socket that can start, stop or modify intercepts may find this to be a preferable option.

 ### Agencies
 In this context, an agency refers to an LEA (Law Enforcement Agency) that